 Smoking

-Smoking has historically been the #1 preventable cause of death in the U.S. Although numbers of total smokers have gone down it disproportionately affects the lower SES and underserved populations.
+Smoking has historically been the #1 preventable cause of death in the U.S. Although the numbers of total smokers has gone down it disproportionately affects the lower SES and underserved populations.
 Smoking is usually not at the top of the list for providers or patients given the other chronic and acute complaints that they present with.
 Because of the significant impact it has on health there are a number of resources available for patients regardless of the clinic they go to for care.

 The Arizona Smokers Helpline is a great free resource for patients with quit coaches who are experts on behavior change and the available smoking cessation aids.